pypy/pypy.org/pages/download.rst

 "JIT Compiler" version
 -------------------------------

 These binaries include a Just-in-Time compiler.
-They only work on x86 CPUs that have the SSE2_ instruction set (most of them do, nowadays), or on x86-64 CPUs.
+On x86-32, they only work on CPUs that have the SSE2 instruction set (most of them do, nowadays)..
 They also contain `stackless`_ extensions, like `greenlets`_.

 Linux binaries and common distributions
 ---------------------------------------